-In order to compete with FHA loans, which requires just a 3.5% down payment, Fannie Mae created the HomeReady™ loan program requiring just a 3% down payment.
+To compete with low down payment loans, Fannie Mae created the HomeReady™ loan program requiring 3% down.

-In this article, we’ll explore the HomeReady™ loan program to see how it stacks up against other low down payment loan options.
+In this article, we’ll explore the HomeReady™ loan program to see how it stacks up against FHA loans and other low down payment loan options.

 Rate Search: Check Today’s Mortgage Rates

 The HomeReady™ program is a type of conventional loan created by Fannie Mae to help low-income first-time homebuyers.

 Many first-time buyers simply cannot afford to put that much money down.
 The 3% down payment, which even is lower than FHA loans which require 3.5% down is a very attractive loan option.